Nobody knows whether anybody wrote anything about Jesus during his lifetime. If they did, we don’t have it anymore.

 Who was Jesus?

 All our Ancient Rome articles

 That doesn’t mean Jesus didn’t really exist.
 He probably did.
 But everything we know about him had to pass through several people before it reached us.
 It’s hearsay, not eyewitness accounts.

 Jesus probably was crucified about 30 AD.
 Josephus‘ History of the Jews is the oldest piece of writing that isn’t the Bible and mentions Jesus.
 Josephus was born about 38 AD.
 So that’s probably after the Crucifixion.

 Josephus published his History in 93 AD.
 By that time everybody who could have personally known Jesus was dead.
 (It’s also not clear whether he really wrote the bits about Jesus.
 Other people may have stuck some or all of those sentences into Josephus hundreds of years later.)

 Pliny the Younger and Tacitus on Christians

 Pliny the Younger definitely wrote about Christians.
-He mentions Jesus in a letter to the emperor Trajan written about 112 AD.
+The provincial governor Pliny mentions Jesus in a letter to the emperor Trajan written about 112 AD.
+We have that letter and Trajan’s answer to it.
 But that’s also after the death of anyone who could have personally known Jesus.

 Suetonius mentions “Chrestus”